 The Institute also offers Spanish language classes at multiple levels.

 Accelerated Employment Program – The Accelerated Employment program helps newly arrived refugees, asylees, survivors of trafficking, and Cuban and Haitian immigrants attain economic self-sufficiency within 4 months of arrival in the United States without accessing public assistance.

-Medical Careers Pathway for New Americans - The Medical Careers Pathway is a three-component training program for immigrants and refugees interested in entering the healthcare field or advancing their career.
+Medical Careers Pathway for New Americans – The Medical Careers Pathway is a three-component training program for immigrants and refugees interested in entering the healthcare field or advancing their career.
 Nursing Assistant Training is the entry-level medical careers training.
-Preparation for furthering education is accomplished through our College Readiness for Medical Careers course.
+Preparation for furthering education is accomplished through our College Readiness Academy.
 Medical Career Advancement provides exploration of medical careers for foreign-trained professionals, educational case management and college navigation for those wanting to further their medical careers.
-In partnership with Saint Paul College, the Institute offers financial and academic support for qualified individuals who are enrolled in the FastTRAC section of Anatomy & Physiology (HLTH 1420) and a pre-Phlebotomy course for those completing Saint Paul College’s Phlebotomy Certificate Program.
+In partnership with Saint Paul College, the Institute offers a pre-Phlebotomy course for those completing Saint Paul College’s Phlebotomy Certificate Program.